 Civil and Environmental Engineering

 Shrestha, Rajesh R. and Simonovic, Slobodan P., "A Fuzzy Set Theory Based Methodology for Analysis of Uncertainties in Stage-Discharge Measurements and Rating Curve" (2009).
 Water Resources Research Report.
-Book 25.
+25.